Is Costa Rica Safe?

 Costa Rica is a very clean and safe place to visit.
 The people are friendly and there aren't major weather events (like earthquakes or hurricanes) that happen here regularly.

-There are, however, some concerns that you should be aware of before entering Costa Rica.
+There are some concerns that you should be aware of before entering Costa Rica.
 First of all, countries that are located closer to the equator experience larger amounts of sunlight.
 The UV light is more intense in this part of the world, so wear sunscreen and remember to drink lots of water.
 Guanacaste is one of the sunniest regions of Costa Rica.
-There are lots of places to avoid direct sunlight too, including San Gerardo de Dota.
+There are lots of places to avoid direct sunlight too, including high up in the mountains of San Gerardo de Dota.

 While swimming in the ocean, be conscious of riptides.
 If you do get stuck in a riptide, don't swim against the current; rather, swim parallel to the shore.
 No matter what, don't panic – usually strong currents will bring you to calmer water.
 Not all beaches, however, have strong currents.
 Calmer areas include Playa Manzanillo and beaches along the Papagayo Gulf.